Enjoy this sample chapter from the book, Lost Milwaukee, by Carl Swanson, published by the History Press.

 Although 1.3 million pounds of steel and a half-million pounds of timber went into its construction, many Milwaukeeans thought the bridge looked ridiculously flimsy.
 In fact, its Victorian-era designer, Gustave Steinhagen, relied on excellent engineering rather than overwhelming mass.
-His bridge may have looked insubstantial, but it was amply strong enough to accommodate even very heavy four-car electric interurban trains.
+His bridge was amply strong enough to accommodate even very heavy four-car electric interurban trains.

 Built wide enough for two railroad tracks, the bridge opened with a single track and a one-lane toll road for pedestrians and wagons.
 The bridge was soon double-tracked, and the Motor Railway became part of the Milwaukee Street Railway Co.
 In 1897, the Street Railway and the several other privately owned lines merged to form the Milwaukee Electric Railway & Light Co.

 Although the names of its owners changed, the giant bridge was always kept in good repair.
 In 1927, the structure was extensively rebuilt.
 Heavy plate girder sections replaced the original 60-foot-long truss spans.
 Supporting piers were also reinforced.
 The work resulted in state regulators approving an increase in the viaduct’s speed limit from 15 mph to 25 mph.